Alternate nostril breathing

 What is alternate nostril breathing?

 Alternate nostril breathing (known in Sanskrit as Nadi Shodhana, Nadi Shuddhi, and anulom-vilom pranayama) is a simple yet powerful breathing exercise.
 Nadi Shodhana comes from Yoga, but you do not have to be a yogi to practise and benefit from it.
-It can be practised by everyone for short periods of time every day.
+It can be practised by everyone every day for short periods of time (up to 10 minutes).

 Nadi Shodhana involves breathing in and out through alternate nostrils in a relaxed way for a few minutes at a time.
 It can be done in any seated position, at home, at work, on the train, plane or anywhere.

 In Ayurvedic terms, Nadi Shodhana is one of the most effective ways of balancing Vata Dosha and is important in Vata management.
-In common terms, this exercise balances the nervous system and digestive system at the same time.
+In common terms, this exercise balances the nervous, endocrine and digestive systems at the same time.
 It is a calming centering practice indispensable in the modern days.

 What is it good for?